Adverse Reactions (including allergies) have multiple roots.

 Metaphysical philosophy recognizes the Body-Mind connection: that almost all physical illness have mental/emotional factors that determine their onset, presentation, maintenance, susceptibility to treatment, and resolution.
 In other words, our mind and emotions 'unconsciously' exert control over our physical self and thus may cause a host of physical illnesses.
 Virtually every part of our body, every illness has a link that can be explained metaphysically.

-Almost all allergies are rooted in prolonged stress, anxiety, and fear
+Almost all adverse reactions (including allergies) are rooted in prolonged stress, anxiety, and fear

 that compromise the immune system because of a long term over secretion of cortisol from the adrenal system.
 (Fight-Flight responses)

 Reactions are very often linked to emotional blocks in our subconsciousness were bad experiences are linked to foods, substances, people, places, situations, etc.

 A typical notion we all know reacting to the things that matter : "I can't stand this...any longer" or "I can't bear ...the thought".
 Basically a rejection of things that someone dislikes being around: people, animals, places, objects, events, ...etc.